 The holidays can be a blissful time…yet it can also be a time of mounting pressure, stress, and high-time anxiety.
 Here are a few tips to survive and actually enjoy the holiday season.

 You feel more pressure because there is more pressure.
 Everything does not have to be on your shoulders.
 Take a load off by delegating tasks that you are willing to release to other family members or helpers.
 For example, ask your spouse to pick up gifts from various stores while you are at home setting up for visitors.

-Be kind to yourself: During the holiday season people’s level of perfectionism kicks up a notch or two.
+During the holiday season, people’s level of perfectionism kicks up a notch or two.
 Remind yourself that everything does not have to be perfect.
 If you bake a batch of cookies and few come out oddly shaped…it is okay.

 Do not be disillusioned into believing you have to do everything.
 Saying no may be initially difficult but you will be thankful later on.
 Do not be guilted into tasks either!
 Once again, the holiday season WILL NOT be ruined, terrible, or XYZ if you decide not to do the request.
 Saying no does not make you a bad or mean person.
-You deserve a break too.
+You deserve a break, too.
 Breaks are not selfish, they are self-care.

-Remember that the holiday season is supposed to be a joyous time especially for families.
-High stress and pressure can not only affect you but those around you.
+Remember that the holiday season is supposed to be a joyous time, especially for families.
+High stress and pressure can not only affect you but also those around you.
 It can be difficult to enjoy the season when you are frequently engaged in tiffs or arguments with your loved ones because you are short or irritable from stress.

-If this season is particularly difficult for you and you need further assistance call Life Counseling Solutions at 407.622.1770 for an appointment with me.
+If this season is particularly difficult for you and you need further assistance, call Life Counseling Solutions at 407-622-1770 for an appointment with me.
 Connect with me on Facebook or Instagram for more tips, encouragement, and posts.

-About Colleen:Colleen values the importance of a comfortable and non-judgmental atmosphere.
-At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
-Her specialty is working with women and adolescents struggling with anger management, trauma, and substance abuse problems.
-She also enjoys assisting those facing multicultural or racial issues.
-She is dedicated to equipping clients with practical skills to better manage and reduce symptoms such as anger outbursts, anxiety, or restlessness.
-Ultimately, her goal is to help clients uncover the source of their distress so that they can begin to heal.
+About Colleen:Colleen values the importance of a safe space for people to be open and honest while working through tough situations.
+Her specialty is working with women and adolescents struggling with anxiety, trauma, and self-compassion.
+Also, she enjoys assisting those facing multicultural or race-related issues.
+Colleen is dedicated to equipping clients with practical skills, so they can better manage and reduce symptoms to live a happier and healthier life.
 See Colleen’s full bio.